safwyls/schematic-story/README.md

 Schematic Story is a community driven schematic sharing serverless web application powered by AWS-managed services and a React frontend.

 # Front End
+For the frontend stack we will be building the application in React/Vite with Mantine for UI components and hosting the app on Netlify, utilizing Netlify Edge for CDN.
 <img width="1659" height="1273" alt="image" src="https://github.com/user-attachments/assets/62d67847-583c-472f-a11d-5423dcdc7e5d" />

 # System Architecture Diagram